Houston Bus Accident Attorney

 At AK Law Firm, our Houston bus accident attorneys are experienced advocates for bus accident victims and can help you get the compensation you deserve.
 Our attorneys are the following:

-- Ready to take insurance companies to the task to get fair and just compensation for you
+- Ready to take insurance companies to the task to get maximum compensation for you

 - Thoroughly educated in all bus accident laws including those involving private and government agencies